Reviews You Can Rely On

 Stability

-This is where the Adrenaline scores very well.
 Thanks to the GuideRails (pronounced sidewalls), there is significant medial support, with some less noticeable lateral support.
-We found most of the stability to be through the heel and midfoot.
-While Brooks doesn't advertise the Adrenaline GTS 24 as having medial posting, the shoe feels as though it has a pretty significant medial post — right under the arch of the foot.
-While this won't bother many runners, some may be sensitive to the pressure.
+Most of the stability is through the heel and midfoot.
+While Brooks doesn't advertise the Adrenaline GTS 24 as having medial posting, the shoe feels like it has a significant medial post right under the foot's arch.

 brooks adrenaline gts 24 - it's no lightweight, but the adrenaline will work for easy to steady...